Skip to content

 • Losing or gaining 10 pounds or more

-This website is sponsored by Jonathan David* of The David Law Firm.
-The David Law Firm is located in The Woodlands, Texas (Greater Houston Area) and can be reached toll free at 1-800-998-9729 for more information on mesothelioma.
-Jonathan David is not a medical doctor.
+This website is sponsored by Brad Cooper* of The Cooper, Hart, Leggiero, & Whitehead, PLLC.
+Cooper, Hart, Leggiero, & Whitehead is located in The Woodlands, Texas (Greater Houston Area) and can be reached toll free at 1-800-998-9729 for more information on mesothelioma.
+Brad Cooper is not a medical doctor.
 The information on these pages is for the education of mesothelioma patients and their families regarding potential medical and legal options.
 Patients are advised to consult with a medical doctor.

 * Licensed by the Supreme Court of Texas.